|Click on picture for full-size version:||

 The Desktop editions (Windows, Linux, Mac OS, Raspberry Pi) include a BASIC program editor with syntax colouring, live indentation, search & replace and many other features.
 Built-in diagnostic aids such as run-time trace, listing of variables and single-step execution make debugging even the most complex programs straightforward.

-The Android edition, for smartphones and tablets, has a simplified interface optimised for touchscreen control.
+The Android and iOS editions, for smartphones and tablets, have a simplified interface optimised for touchscreen control.
 It too provides a BASIC program editor with syntax colouring, live indentation, search & replace and other features.
-The Raspberry Pi edition may also be used in this mode if it has a touchscreen.
 See here for more details.

 Up to 256 Megabytes of memory is provided for the user's program, data and stack (subject to sufficient RAM being available).
 Unlike some older versions of BASIC, you won't suffer the frustration of running out of memory!
 Line numbers are optional.